|

 I find that when I periodically clean a game is when I discover things that

-aren't quite right but have not manifested the problem during game play.
+aren't quite right but have not manifested as a problem yet during game play.
 Usually

 it is due to loosened screws.
 More of a proactive approach than a reactive one.